cuplsensor/cuplcodec/docs/specification/impl.rst

    :cpp:func:`smplhist_push`.
 The hash (MD5 or HMAC) is calculated with :cpp:func:`smplhist_md5`.
    This outputs a 9 byte structure (:cpp:type:`md5len_t`).
 It is converted to base64 (:cpp:member:`md5lenb64`)
    before it is written to the endstop octets (:need:`CODEC_SPEC_13`).

+.. impl:: Append sample
+   :id: CODEC_IMPL_6
+   :status: complete
+   :links: CODEC_FEAT_15

+   Samples are added to the circular buffer with :cpp:func:`sample_push`.
+This takes one or two measurands, depending on the circular buffer format.

+.. impl:: Initialisation
+   :id: CODEC_IMPL_7
+   :status: complete
+   :links: CODEC_FEAT_12

+   The NDEF message and its circular buffer are initialised with :cpp:func:`sample_init`.
+Given there are no samples in the circular buffer, the endstop and cursor are omitted.
+All octets are set to MDaW (all zeroes).

+   State machines in the ``sample`` and ``octet`` files are reset.

+.. impl:: Serial
+   :id: CODEC_IMPL_8
+   :status: complete
+   :links: CODEC_FEAT_38

+   The serial string is defined in the global variable :cpp:member:`serial`.
+This must be :c:macro:`SERIAL_LENBYTES` long.
+It must contain only URL-safe characters.

+   :cpp:func:`ndef_writepreamble()` copies this into URL parameter 's'.